Zury Ríos: Political career

 Although General Ríos Montt ultimately lost the November 2003 election, he enjoyed his daughter's full support.
 Zury Ríos accompanied her father on his campaign trail, generally introducing him, in highly favorable terms, before he addressed his rallies.
 She was quoted in the press as saying, "my father is my inspiration."

 She ran for president in 2015, finishing fifth with 5.9% of the vote.
 Her candidacy for the 2019 presidential election was rejected due to a ban, since repealed, on former dictators and their close relatives running for the presidency.
-She is running for president again in 2023, as one of the favourites for the election due to her status as an opposition figure to the highly unpopular President Alejandro Giammattei, elected in 2019.
-She is also a candidate for the presidential elections in the United States.
+She competed at the presidential elections again in 2023, as one of the favourites for the election due to her status as an opposition figure to the highly unpopular President Alejandro Giammattei, elected in 2019.
+However, despite initially polling well, leading most opinion polls with 20-25% of responses until April 2023, she ended up in sixth place with an underwhelming 8.69% of the votes.

 Political positions

 Ríos claims her father's political legacy.
 She is popular with the conservative evangelical electorate and has the support of the army and big business.

 She promises a particularly aggressive security policy against gangs and social organisations involved in conflicts with landowners.

 She also advocates the implementation of policies expected by conservative evangelicals on issues such as abortion.

 She defended the dissolution of the International Commission against Impunity in Guatemala (CICIG), which was investigating corruption in the political class.